-Stuck in old land-locked Paris during the summer?
+Ever wondered that Paris doesn’t have enough beaches?
 Worry no more!
 For Parisians who can’t make it to a beach in August, the beach comes to them.
 A lot of locals leave the city on holidays around that time, and the tourists flood in.
 But there’s a treat for those left behind – the city … More Paris Plages, the artificial beaches on the Seine

-You may not have heard of the Pont des Arts in Paris.
-But you might have heard of that ‘love lock’ bridge.
-It’s the pedestrian bridge with railings covered in padlocks, locked there by loving couples who sign their initials and throw the key into the Seine river … More The story of the Paris love lock bridge
+You may not have heard of the Pont des Arts by its real name – but you might have heard of the ‘love lock’ bridge in Paris.
+It’s the pedestrian bridge known for its railings covered in padlocks, locked there by loving couples who sign their initials and throw the key into the Seine river … More The story of the Paris love lock bridge

 It was almost 2am when we finally arrived at Vannes station, on the west coast of France, by TGV.
 I was pretty excited at the thought of flashing through the countryside at 300km/h, turning cows, fields, and villages into one long smear of green and brown blurs.
 But it was dark, and I fell asleep from exhaustion, … More Vannes – a step back in time to medieval France

 For about 6 months I’ve been trying to learn French.
 If you know me, or read my blog from time to time, you’ll know that my girlfriend Cindy is French, and from the beginning of our time together I’ve always wanted to have a conversation with her in her native language.